-Finally, Rentenbank's liquidity risk is very low.
-Liquidity is underpinned by liquidity reserves via the bank's ECP and a substantial securities portfolio (around EUR 13bn at YE 2023) eligible as collateral for borrowings from the Bundesbank.
-Rentenbank reports very high liquidity coverage and net stable funding ratios, of 3.89 and 1.34 respectively on average for 2023, although these are less relevant to the business model (Figure 9).
+Rentenbank's liquidity risk is low.
+Liquidity is underpinned by the bank's ECP and a substantial securities portfolio (around EUR 14bn at YE 2024) eligible as central bank collateral.
+Rentenbank reports very high liquidity coverage and net stable funding ratios, of 415% and 132% respectively on average for 2024, although these are less relevant given the business model (Figure 9).